« State-specific resources Virginia

 Construction Lien Waivers in Virginia

-Required Format: Virginia does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.
+Required format: Virginia does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.

-Required Notarization: Virginia does not require waivers to be notarized.
+Required notarization: Virginia does not require waivers to be notarized.

 Virginia does not mandate specific lien waiver forms.
 However, waivers should be clear, unambiguous, and preferably notarized to prevent future disputes.